-January 1864 saw nearly half of the nineteen men from YRBC joining the 1st FCUV.
+January 1864 saw nearly half of the nineteen men from Yellow River Baptist Church joining the 1st FCUV.
 Henry H. Dixon, son of A. B. Dixon (postmaster and general store owner) joined on 13 January 1864.
 Allen Campbell joined the next day.
 On the 19th both Jasper Chestnut and Celestine J. Ward joined.
-And six days later on the 25th Charles M. Campbell, James Millard and Seth Gaskin, and Archibald Smith joined the 1st FCUV.
+Six days later on the 25th, Charles M. Campbell, James Millard and Seth Gaskin, and Archibald Smith joined the 1st FCUV.
 Four of these served until mustered out in November 1865.
 They were Henry Dixon, Allen Campbell, Charles M. Campbell and Archibald Smith.
 Two died during service, James M. and Seth Gaskin (brothers).
 Jasper Chestnut deserted in August 1865 after the war was over but before the regiment was mustered out and had his desertion charges dropped in 1884 and Celestine Ward deserted in February 1865.
-Interestingly, nearly all of these men served with the Confederacy and deserted to join the 1st FCUV.
+Nearly all of these men served with the Confederacy and deserted to join the 1st FCUV.
 Charles Campbell is the only man in this group with no discernible record with the Confederacy.
-Archibald Smith served with the 1st FL Reorganized Infantry, Co G, and James Millard Gaskin was drafted into the 5th FL Infantry, Co I but appears to have received a disability discharge within a few months.
+Archibald Smith served with the 1st FL Reorganized Infantry, Co G, and James Millard Gaskin was drafted into the 5th FL Infantry, Co I but appears to have received a disability discharge shortly after reporting.
 The rest all served with the 3rd Florida Battalion Cavalry, Co D and deserted while the unit was still active.
 Only Henry Dixon was actually transferred to the 15th Confederate Cavalry when the 3rd Florida Battalion was merged with a number of other small units into the 15th.
 He then deserted soon afterward.